intel/wult/misc/viewreports/README.md

 3. Once you have finished browsing the reports, make sure to stop the script you started in step 1.
    If a new terminal window was created when you ran the script in step 1, you can do this by closing this window.

+## CLI-Usage
+Both of the scripts mentioned above can be used on the command-line.
+Use the '-h' (help) option to see a list of other options which can be used with each script.